metta-systems/libsss/doc/spec.md

 ```
 ofs : sz  : description
 0   : 8   : magic
-8   : 32  : initiator short-term public key
+8   : 32  : initiator short-term public key I'
 40  : 64  : zero
 104 : 8   : compressed nonce
-112 : 80  : box C'->S containing:
+112 : 80  : box I'->R containing:
     : ofs : sz  :
-    : 0   : 32  : initiator long-term public key (for pre-auth)
+    : 0   : 32  : initiator long-term public key I (for pre-auth)
     : 32  : 32  : zero
 TOTAL: 192 bytes
 ```

 #### 3.2.3 COOKIE packet format

-In response to HELLO packet, the Responder does not allocate any state.
-Instead, it encodes information about the Initiator into the returned Cookie.
-If the Initiator is willing to continue session it responds with an Initiate packet, which may contain initial message data along with identifying Cookie.
+In response to HELLO packet, the responder does not allocate any state.
+Instead, it encodes information about the initiator into the returned Cookie.
+If the initiator is willing to continue session it responds with an Initiate packet, which may contain initial message data along with identifying Cookie.

-In response, Responder encodes initiator's short-term public key and own short-term secret key using a special minute key, which is rotated every minute.
+In response, responder encodes initiator's short-term public key I' and own short-term secret key r' using a special minute key, which is rotated every minute.
 If session isn't started within this interval, the responder will not be able to open this box and will discard the Initiate packet, thus failing session negotiation.

 ```
 ofs : sz  : description
 0   : 8   : magic
 8   : 16  : compressed nonce
-24  : 144 : box S->C' containing:
+24  : 144 : box R->I' containing:
     : ofs : sz  :
-    : 0   : 32  : responder short-term public key
+    : 0   : 32  : responder short-term public key R'
     : 32  : 96  : Responder Cookie (@sa 3.2.1)
 TOTAL: 168 bytes
 ```